stonysystems/automan/README.md

 AutoMan is a tool for generating distributed system implementations from Dafny protocol specifications.

-# Produce the experiment results for the AutoMan paper (SOSP '25)
+# Reproduce the experiment results for the AutoMan paper (SOSP '25)

 The experimental artifact is located in the [`artifact/`](./artifact) directory.